USFAkbari/Push_Notification/README.md

 **Port conflicts:**
 - Check what's using the port: `lsof -i :8000`
 - Stop conflicting services
-- Change ports in `docker-compose.yml` if needed
+- Change ports in `docker-compose.yml` or `docker-compose.simple.yml` if needed

+**Choosing between full and simple version:**
+- Use `docker-compose.simple.yml` for quick testing and development
+- Use `docker-compose.yml` for production or when you need monitoring
+- Both files are functionally equivalent, simple version just lacks extra features

 **Volume permissions:**
 - Check volume permissions: `docker volume inspect push-notification-mongodb-data`